4 Types of the Flu You Should Know About

 "Influenza viruses share a similar genetic makeup, and they all infect the respiratory system," says Robert Salata, MD, chief of infectious diseases at University Hospitals Case Medical Center in Cleveland.
 "But there are several types and subtypes, some of which are more of a threat than others."
 There are four types of flu viruses, called A, B, C, and D, some of which can be further categorized into subtypes or at least specific strains.
 Here's all you need to know about what could be circulating this winter.

-Scary stats: Although regular old influenza may not seem as frightening as some of its more exotic siblings, the flu hospitalizes about 200,000 Americans a year and kills anywhere from 3,000 to 49,000 annually in the U.S. "Seasonal flu" actually refers to several circulating strains of influenza, says Lisa Grohskopf, MD, medical officer for the Centers for Disease Control and Prevention (CDC).
+Scary stats: Although regular old influenza may not seem as frightening as some of its more exotic siblings, the flu hospitalizes between 140,000 and 960,000 Americans a year and kills anywhere from 12,000 to 79,000 annually in the U.S. "Seasonal flu" actually refers to several circulating strains of influenza, says Lisa Grohskopf, MD, medical officer for the CDC.
+Seasonal flu is usually caused by an influenza A or influenza B virus.
+(Influenza C infections are usually only mild, while D viruses are not known to infect humans.)
 Thanks to flu trackers, scientists can predict fairly accurately which strains will be most common in the U.S. each year.